-Alexander Park is a big park in front of the Catherine Palace.
-From first sight, Alexander Park is a rather wild place and looks more like a forest.
+Alexander Park is a big park in front of Catherine Palace.
+At first sight, Alexander Park is a rather wild place and looks more like a forest.
 It is a misleading impression!
-When I first went to a guided tour of Alexander Park, I was fascinated by the history of the park and its accurate landscaping!
+When I first went on a guided tour of Alexander Park, I was fascinated by the history of the park and its accurate landscaping!

 Alexander Park is one of the hidden gems in the suburbs of Saint Petersburg.
 It is well-known by locals.
 However, you will hardly find a travel agency that offers a tour of this place.
 It is a great reason to explore this place, isn’t it?